Pecos County Vehicle Impound Guide

 If You Can't Afford the Fees

-• Payment plans: Some impound lots may offer payment plans, allowing you to pay off the fees in installments.
-Inquire with the impound lot manager about this possibility.
+• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, allowing you to pay off the fees in installments.

 After Retrieval